-Wow after two weeks without any post, Now finaly i can something to add to my blog.
-Today I am going to write about Chisel Reverse Sock that could help you to access application on your target machine that could only be accessed from localhost.
+After two weeks without any post, Now finally I can write something to add to my blog.
+Today I will write about Chisel Reverse Sock that could help you access application on your target machine that could only be accessed from localhost.

-There is a time when you do the penetration testing and you got finaly have a shell in the target machine then you want to leverage or escalate your self to a higher privilege.
-You notice that there is an application that could be exploited is listening to a port that could be only accessed from localhost so that you cannot attack with a full armor that you have that are available in your workstation.
+There is a time when you do the penetration testing, and you got finally have a shell in the target machine, then you want to leverage or escalate your self to a higher privilege.
+You notice an application that could be exploited is listening to a port that could be only accessed from the localhost so that you cannot attack with a full armor that you have available in your workstation.

 We can use an application called chisel (https://github.com/jpillora/chisel) to help you to proxify your traffic. it just like SSH sock tunnel but in this case you dont need to to have SSH installation.

-With the above diagram, Chisel is able to encapsulate traffic in the HTTP traffic and Sock.
-The traffic that is encpasulated via chisel will also be encrypted with Public Key certificate mechanism.
+With the above diagram, Chisel can encapsulate traffic in the HTTP traffic and Sock.
+The traffic that is encapsulated via chisel will also be encrypted with the Public Key certificate mechanism.

-For example that you are trying to access a service that is running in the port 910 in a server that cannot be access from external.
-Although it is listening from any but maybe there is a firewall that block the incoming traffic to port 910.
+For example, you are trying to access a service running in port 910 on a server that cannot be accessed externally.
+Although it is listening from any, maybe a firewall blocks the incoming traffic to port 910.

 So to mitigate this issue, we can create Chisel connection by following this command.

 First run the Chisel as a server mode in your attacking workstation. in this case I am using parot OS.
 I will run Chisel with the below command